 Whealthcare

 The inability to continue managing one’s finances is one of the earliest signs of cognitive decline in an aging brain.
-This intersection between brain health and wealth is what P3MB Director Jason Karlawish describes as Whealthcare.
-These changes in financial capacity may lead to errors, bad decisions, fraud, or abuse among older adults, who are often already experiencing a loss of wealth during retirement.
+This intersection between brain health and wealth is what P3MB Director Jason Karlawish describes as These changes in financial capacity may lead to errors, bad decisions, fraud, or abuse among older adults, who are often already experiencing a loss of wealth during retirement.
 To address this junction, Dr. Karlawish and his team are working with banking and financial industries to develop strategies to protect elder financial management and prevent abuse.
 Bank and financial partners are seen as instrumental partners in providing cognitive screening, financial monitoring, and education and empowerment to older adults.
 Whealthcare aims to bring together healthcare teams and financial institutions to make this partnership happen.

 Lab Members